 If your doctor cannot be reached to approve a prescription, you may be able to get a three-day emergency supply of your or your child's medication.
+Please have your drug store call the pharmacy help desk for assistance.
 Call Superior at 1-866-912-6283 for help with your medications and refills.